donaldlab/OSPREY3/doc/content/contributing/architecture/tools/coffee.md

  * MARK\*: recursive K*
  * SOFEA: computing in bounded memory, early stopping with partial results
  * COMETS: multi-state conformation spaces
+ * FRIES: discovering sequences by looking at low-energy conformations in a multi-sequence conformation tree

 There are also a few key ideas that distinguish COFFEE from previous design tools in OSPREY:
  * COFFEE uses distributed computing to use compute cluster resources efficiently.